ppy/osu-wiki/news/2024/2024-07-19-coe-x-yukiaim-1v1-tournament.md

 date: 2024-07-19 20:00:00 +0000
 ---

-It has never been a better time to showcase your osu! skills on LAN than the annual COE 1v1 tournament, now with Yuki Aim as a partner!
+It has never been a better time to showcase your osu! skills on LAN than the annual COE 1v1 tournament!

 ![](/wiki/shared/news/2024-07-19-coe-x-yukiaim-1v1-tournament/banner.jpg)

-If you are somehow not familiar with COE, or it's 1v1 tournament, [COE](/wiki/Community/cavoe's_osu!_event) is osu!'s largest community-hosted event, organised by [Meyer](https://osu.ppy.sh/users/5452367) & [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
-Along with the event itself, for the 3rd year in a row the largest LAN tournament of the year will be held there as well, with hundreds of live viewers and even more online on [Twitch](https://www.twitch.tv/COEvent)!
+If you are somehow not familiar with COE or its 1v1 tournament, [COE](/wiki/Community/cavoe's_osu!_event) is osu!'s largest community-hosted event, organised by [Meyer](https://osu.ppy.sh/users/5452367) and [cavoeboy](https://osu.ppy.sh/users/7361815) from July 30th up until August 4th.
+Along with the event itself, for the 3rd year in a row the largest LAN tournament of the year will be held there as well, with hundreds of live viewers at the event and even more online on [Twitch](https://www.twitch.tv/COEvent)!

-This is a unique experience either as a viewer or a player, and tickets for the event are still [available for purchase](https://cavoeboy.com/tickets/ticket-type) if you wish to attend.
-If you are unsure of whether you want to attend COE and watch the tournament in-person, or be the one competing on the main stage, here is a small glimpse of the atmosphere and the community:
+This is a unique experience both for viewers and players, and tickets for the event are still [available for purchase](https://cavoeboy.com/tickets/ticket-type) if you wish to attend (and can somehow arrange a trip in a week).
+Here is a small glimpse of what to expect from the atmosphere and the community:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/qhfcdbbXmM8" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 The registrations for the tournament are live now!
-As per usual, the COE 1v1 LAN tournament will have 16 best players from the online qualifiers duel it out over the course of 3 days in a single elimination bracket, with all matches being played on the new [osu!(lazer)](/wiki/Client/Release_stream/Lazer) client.
+As per usual, the COE 1v1 LAN tournament will have 16 best players from the online qualifiers duel it out over the course of 3 days in a single elimination bracket, with all matches played on the new [osu!(lazer)](/wiki/Client/Release_stream/Lazer) client.

 ### Tournament schedule